 Well, it better be.
 According to the report of the Modern Language Association, we have a downward trend of American students learning foreign languages.
 In 2013 there were 100,000 less of them than in 2009.

 The reason for that is the misleading perception of the English language popularity.
 A lot of native English speakers believe that it will always be the universal international language everyone understands.
 Why bother learning another language if the whole world is learning yours instead, right?
 Not exactly.
 The future of the French, Spanish, Chinese, Hindi, Arabic and Russian languages looks much more promising.
-It all depends on how far in the future you want to look in.
+It all depends on how far in the future you want to look into.

 It’s only thirty-four years left before the middle of this century comes but you still have enough time to learn as many languages as possible.
 Let’s try to find out which of them will help you communicate with future generations.
 The predictions are rather diverse and there is no unified opinion on this issue.
 But you’ll be able to draw some conclusions out of the following information yourself.